zeromq/zproject/README.md

 * generate files for cross-platform build environments.
 * generate public and private headers.
-* generate rfc/21 compliant header and source skeletons for new classes
+* generate CLASS (ZeroMQ RFC/21) compliant header and source skeletons for new classes.
 * generate CI setup for travis.

 zproject grew out of the work that has been done to automatically generate the build environment in CZMQ.